AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-- We acknowledge that the blood donation eligibility criteria implemented in this project were guided by the [Health Sciences Authority (HSA)](https://www.hsa.gov.sg/blood-donation/can-i-donate) guidelines in Singapore.
+ - The blood donation eligibility criteria implemented in this project were guided by the [Health Sciences Authority (HSA)](https://www.hsa.gov.sg/blood-donation/can-i-donate) guidelines in Singapore.
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**